 Importantly, however, if utilities own the entire generation fleet, customers will assume all investment risk.
-These risks - epitomized in the 1980s and 1990s by huge costs for utility-owned nuclear power plants that sometimes performed poorly and, because of less-than-projected load growth, were no longer deemed used and useful - precipitated the original wave of deregulation because customers would no longer tolerate that cost exposure.
+These risks - epitomized in the 1980s and 1990s by huge costs for utility-owned nuclear power plants that sometimes performed poorly and, because of less-than-projected load growth, were no longer deemed used and useful precipitated the original wave of deregulation because customers would no longer tolerate that cost exposure.
 If Maryland returns to full regulation, customers will again be responsible for the entire cost of building and operating generating facilities.
-Customers' only check on utility performance and efficiency will be the "prudence" test - i.e., whether utility management acted reasonably, in good faith, under the same circumstances, and at the relevant point in time - a low hurdle that has not always proved effective in stimulating superior effort.313 To obtain performance comparable to recent merchant plant achievements, the Commission would need to enhance its monitoring capabilities to review utility management closely and to disallow "imprudent" costs.314
+Customers' only check on utility performance and efficiency will be the "prudence" test -i.e., whether utility management acted reasonably, in good faith, under the same circumstances, and at the relevant point in time - a low hurdle that has not always proved effective in stimulating superior effort.323 To obtain performance comparable to recent merchant plant achievements, the Commission would need to enhance its monitoring capabilities to review utility management closely and to disallow "imprudent" costs.324

-312 See, e.g., P. Joskow and R. Schmalensee, Incentive Regulation for Electric Utilities, 4 Yale J. on Reg.
+322 See, e.g., P. Joskow and R. Schmalensee, Incentive Regulation for Electric Utilities, 4 Yale J. on Reg.
 1-49 (1986).

-Finally, utility ownership of all generation assets - whether the Commission directs utilities to build new facilities or to purchase existing units - will require significant modifications to current affiliate relationships.
-If a utility like BGE owns generation, it will become a competitor with its affiliate, Constellation.
-Their interests will be conflicting and incompatible because the utility will be required to use its own resources whenever possible to benefit customers, even when that preference harms the affiliate.
-BGE would effectively have an incentive to fail as a generator owner/operator because doing so would assist Constellation.
+Finally, utility ownership of all generation assets - whether the Commission directs utilities to build new facilities or to purchase existing units - may require significant modifications to current affiliate relationships.
+Depending on the outcome of the proposed MidAmerican acquisition of Constellation, if a utility like BGE owns generation, it could be a competitor with its generation affiliate.
+Its interests would be conflicting and incompatible because the utility will be required to use its own resources whenever possible to benefit customers, even when that preference harms the affiliate.
+BGE would effectively have an incentive to fail as a generator owner/operator because doing so would assist its affiliate.
 While it might be possible to amend the Commission's Code of Conduct regulations to provide greater specificity and separation, the Commission would need to exercise extremely close supervision to prevent abuse.
 Rather than policing these inherently antagonistic affiliate roles, the State may need to require the utility to sever relationships with its generating affiliates entirely to create completely separate companies.